AkkaFranKebne/photo_location/README.md

 ### ad 1 + 2
 - For jpg and png files
-- uploades via POST form, sent via AJAX and PHP to SQL database, collecting coords from the browser on the  way
+- uploades via POST form, sent via AJAX and PHP to SQL database, collecting coords from the browser on the  way (https provided)
 - f no coords were sent by the browser PHP tries to takes coords from exif data

 ### ad 3.